prisma/specs/generators/Readme.md

 ## Interface between Generator SDK and each language helper

 A generator is being spawned as a subprocess.
-The `GeneratorOptions` JSON is being passed in over the following JSON-RPC protocol:
+The `GeneratorOptions` JSON is being passed in over the following [JSON-RPC 2.0](https://www.jsonrpc.org/specification) protocol:

 Over the `Stdin` of the spawned child process, the following json is being passed in: